 - Documentation Heavy: Nearly every task has a documentation step.
 While documenting one’s work is key in a mature process, CRISP-DM’s documentation requirements might unnecessarily slow the team from actually delivering increments.

 - Not Modern: Counter to Vorheis’ argument for the sustaining relevance of CRISP-DM, others argue that CRISP-DM, as a process that pre-dates big data, “might not be suitable for Big Data projects due its four V’s” (Saltz & Shamshurin, 2016).

 - Not a Project Management Approach: Perhaps most significantly, CRISP-DM is not a true project management methodology because it implicitly assumes that its user is a single person or small, tight-knit team and ignores the teamwork coordination necessary for larger projects (Saltz, Shamshurin, & Connors, 2017).

-CRISP-DM is a great starting point for those who are looking to understand the general data science process but it has its weaknesses.
+CRISP-DM is a great starting point for those who are looking to understand the general data science process.
 Five tips to overcome these weaknesses are:

 - Iterate quickly: Don’t fall into a waterfall trap by working thoroughly across layers of the project.
 Rather, think vertically and deliver thin vertical slices of end-to-end value.
 Your first deliverable might not be too useful.
 That’s okay.
 Iterate.

 - Document enough…but not too much: If you follow CRISP-DM precisely, you might spend more time documenting than doing anything else.
 Do what’s reasonable and appropriate but don’t go overboard.